 If you want fish and chips, however, best to go to The Bay fish bar at the other end of the promenade.
 It has won several awards for the quality and sustainability of its fish suppers.

-There are good transport links from Stonehaven to Montrose – there’s an hourly bus service (timetable here) and a couple of trains per hour although taking the train means a walk up the hill for about a mile and you may have done enough walking by the time you get there.
+There are good transport links from Stonehaven to Montrose – there’s an hourly bus service and a couple of trains per hour although taking the train means a walk up the hill for about a mile and you may have done enough walking by the time you get there.
+But make sure you go to the stop near the square to catch the bus – it’s an express bus and doesn’t stop at the one closest to the Marine.

 Just to the south of Stonehaven is Dunnotar Castle, another popular Challenge finishing point.
 I think this is maybe the most dramatic place to end your walk with the ruined castle on a headland with cliffs plunging into the sea.
 There’s lots about Dunnotar on Wikipedia so I won’t say more here.